blackpuppy/docs/en/views.rst

         </ul>
     </div>

 The above view file could be used as a parent view.
 It expects that the view extending it will define the ``sidebar`` and ``title`` blocks.
 The ``content`` block is a special block that CakePHP creates.
-It will contain all the un-captured content from the extending view.
-Assuming our view file has a ``$posts`` variable with the data about our post.
-Our view could look like:
+It will contain all the uncaptured content from the extending view.
+Assuming our view file has a ``$post`` variable with the data about our post, the view could look like:

 .. code-block:: php